Welcome

 SQE2 Syllabus

-• The structure, content, and purpose of trial preparation forms and hearings
+• The structure, purpose, and standard content of trial preparation forms and case management directions, and their implementation in proceedings.

 Test Your Knowledge